mhorpheus/test/DFIR-PagerDuty.md

 * PagerDuty support inside IBM: pagerduty@us.ibm.com
 * Initial setup was built by Adam Smutnicki (adam.smutnicki@pl.ibm.com) from XFIR EMEA - shall you have any questions reach out to him.
 * There is an official mobile (both iOS and Android) PD application and is it recommended to install it - helps handle Hotline calls when you're away from your computer.

+ The following documentation is a living document.
+If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](Home.md)).

 ## How Does it Work?
 ### Integration of Legacy Hotline Systems